saks0106/Food101MultiClassClassification/README.md

-# Multiclass Classification for 101 Food Categories
+# Multiclass Classification for 101 Food Categories : App Link https://saks0106-food101multiclassclassification-app-k4q9ai.streamlit.app/

 This project focuses on multiclass classification for a diverse set of 101 food categories.
 The goal is to develop a robust machine learning model that can accurately classify images into one of the predefined food categories.
 This README file provides essential information to understand and contribute to the project.